germal/OpenCVB/README.md

 right locations of the OpenCVB tree.
 In addition, the script will run the CMake command that sets up OpenCV, librealsense, and Kinect4Azure.
 The script will then open Visual Studio for each solution file.
-Build both the Debug and Release versions of each and then close Visual Studio to open the next solution file.
+Build both the Debug and Release versions of each and then close each Visual Studio solution.
+It is recommended to use the Visual Studio “Build/Batch Build” menu entry.

 After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just downloaded and built.

--   Environmental variable “OpenCV_Version” should be set it to 412
+-   Environmental variable “OpenCV_Version” should be set to 412

 The currently available OpenCV download is 4.12 so setting OpenCV_Version to 412 reflects that but note that OpenCV is updated several times a year and the